AnushaAbdulla/AnushaAbdulla/README.md

 ## 🌟 Background

-I am a Junior in Computer Science at UTSA, diving deeper into machine-learning techniques and real-world applications.
+I am a Senior in Computer Science at UTSA, diving deeper into machine-learning techniques and real-world applications.
 With experience in everything from clustering algorithms to IoT malware detection, I’m on a journey to use technology to make resources more accessible and beneficial for all.

 ---